matosjoaops/TVVS-PROJ/assignment01/report/report.md

 - Change the plugin configuration in order to enable and disable some rulesets:
   - ![](https://i.imgur.com/t94vbN9.png)
     - Controversial rules were disabled since some of them did not make sense and were even marked as deprecated by PMD's own documentation.

+#### Report summary

+Before applying our custom configuration, the original report contained multiple violations with priority 1.
+The ones with the most violations were *AvoidUsingShortType* and *VariableNamingConventions*.
+For priority 2, we mostly see violations related to *SystemPrintln* and *AvoidReassigningParameters* but we didn't see a large amount of violations with this priority level.
+For priority levels 3-5, there is a large variety of violations being reported across the entire project.
+The report also contains the file, description and line where each violation is detected.

 #### Bugs solved